husarion/static_docs_deprecated/src/core2/tutorials/howtostart/offline-development-tools.md

 # Offline development tools #

-If you prefer or need offline development tools, Husarion created an extention for Visual Studio Code, that will configure all you need to get started.
-This extention works both for Windows, Linux and MacOS.
+If you prefer or need offline development tools, Husarion created an extension for Visual Studio Code, that will configure all you need to get started.
+This extension works both for Windows, Linux and MacOS.
 Installation process is described in the following sections and in the video below.

 <div style="text-align: center">
 <iframe width="854" height="480" src="https://www.youtube.com/embed/mdHPdcL7gaA" frameborder="0" allowfullscreen>